CurtisAccelerate/global_agent_framework/README.md

 ## Caution
-AI generated code for competition.
-Code was not developed for production use but may nonetheless prove valuable for indepedent researchers or as a local research agentic pipeline.
+This is entirely AI generated code for rapidly testing my ideas in the competition.
+Code was not developed for production use but may nonetheless prove invaluable for indepedent researchers or as a local research agentic pipeline.

-I was able to deploy it to Google Cloud for running workloads against as well but it is not recommended for production use case-by-case consideration and a thorough code review.
+It is able to be deployed to Google Cloud for running workloads against it.
+However, it is *not* recommended for production deployment without a thorough review.
+It is recommended that a thorough code and security review be conducted before use and deployment.

 ## Detailed Documentation AI Generated